 Tip 7: Use a parking lot.
 Tangents to important topics are inevitable.
 Use a parking lot to log these tangents for a later discussion.
 It allows the team members who bring them up to know that they will not be forgotten.
 Then their brains are free to focus on the topic at hand.
 It is often a fine balance between discussing the long-term strategy and the day-to-day performance measures.
 Utilizing a parking lot can help keep the discussions on track.

 Tip 8: Eat the baby elephants.
 Every company has elephants in the room.
 The fewer the better!
 These are the topics that the team tries to avoid because they are afraid to address them.
 Lots of emotional energy is wasted over the years skirting around these topics.
 Once upon a time, these were baby elephants.
 If you see a baby elephant surface during your sessions, take the time to address it.
 Eat your baby elephants before they grow up into big seven-ton elephants!
 Spending a little bit of time in the short term can save you lots of time in the future.

 Tip 9: Cut it off when the team is tired.
 You won’t get good decisions when people are too tired to think.
 If you have had intense discussions, everybody will be exhausted toward the end of the day.
 End the meeting on a victory.
 Don’t “power through” the agenda.
 Have a backup plan to spend some time the following day finishing up if necessary.
 And if you are making big decisions, think about them overnight and have a brief discussion the next day to finalize them.

 One more thing… one extra tip for CEOs.
 Spend more time listening than speaking.
-Be truly curious and listen actively.
+Be truly curious and use your listening strategies actively.
 Be the last one to provide input in the discussions.
 Follow for more planning tips.